centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/pluginpacks.md

 ---
 id: pluginpacks
-title: Plugin Packs
+title: Monitoring Connectors
 ---

-A Plugin Pack is a downloadable package containing a set of configuration templates that make it fast and easy to monitor your IT infrastructure.
+A Monitoring Connector is a downloadable package containing a set of configuration templates that make it fast and easy to monitor your IT infrastructure.
-Applying a template from a Plugin Pack is the easiest way to monitor a host.
+Applying a template from a Monitoring Connector is the easiest way to monitor a host.

-Plugin Packs consist of 2 elements, which are installed separately:
+Monitoring Connectors consist of 2 elements, which are installed separately:

 - A plugin that executes the monitoring commands from a poller.
 Plugins can be installed using the command line interface, or automatically.